 According to Rex Marvin’s article posted on Jim Shaw’s Serendipity website, there were several P7s built and tested by Rover’s New Vehicles Development department.
-You can also see the details of each individual car on there, as well as Rex Marvin’s hair-raising account of how the P7 was crashed during testing, on Jim’s site.
+You can also see the details of each individual car, as well as Rex Marvin’s hair-raising account of how the P7 was crashed during testing (below), on Jim’s site.

-Thanks to: Jim Shaw, Spen King and Ian Elliott
+Thanks to: Denis Chick, Jim Shaw, Spen King and Ian Elliott

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...

 Likes 'conditionally challenged' motors and taking them on unfeasible adventures all across Europe.